 When it comes to implementing a paid web analytics tool, most businesses are scrambled between two – the Google Analytics 360 (formerly Google Analytics Premium) and Adobe Analytics Cloud (formerly, Adobe (Omniture) SiteCatalyst).
 That’s not surprising!
-As these two tools are immensely popular in the web analytics realm and serve as the go-to analytics tools for a vast majority of the companies around the globe!
+These two tools are immensely popular in the web analytics realm and serve as the go-to analytics tools for a vast majority of companies around the globe!

 Well, if you have been dabbling with web analytics for a while, you are probably aware that Google Analytics comes in two flavors – the Free (Standard) and Google Analytics 360 (previously known as Google Analytics Premium).
 And you may also know that Adobe Analytics Cloud gives you the option of three paid plans – Select, Prime, and Ultimate (previously Adobe Analytics Standard and Premium) depending on your online marketing and analytics needs.

 But since there is no comparison between the Google Analytics free version and the almighty Adobe Analytics Cloud, we’ll only do a quick comparative review of the paid versions, i.e. between the Adobe Analytics Cloud andGoogle Analytics 360.
 Nonetheless, each tool has its own pros and cons, a few of which have been discussed in this post.